sofiane-abou-abderrahim/react-the-almost-final-countdown/README.md

 2. use the `remainingTime` prop to calculate the score or find out if the user lost in `ResultModal.jsx`
 3. add a `handleReset` function to reset the remaining time correctly
 4. trigger the `handleReset()` function through a `onReset` prop from `ResultModal.jsx`

+## 12. Enhancing the Demo App "Result Modal"

+1. calculate the score in `ResultModal.jsx`
+2. output the score dynamically